franktakes/gephi-tutorial/README.md

 A first step is to make sure that there is data to visualize.
 Custom real-world data import and export will be discussed in [Part 3: Data laboratory](#part-3-data-laboratory).
-For now we generate some **random network data**.
+For now, we generate some **random network data**.
 Press "File", "Generate", "Random Graph".
-By default, a network with 50 nodes in which a fraction of 0.05 of the edges are present, is generated after pressing "OK".
+By default, a network with 50 nodes, in which a fraction of 0.05 of the edges are present, is generated after pressing "OK".
 The nodes are initially randomly placed, and links will be directed (notice the arrows).
 Basic statistics are presented on the top right, in the "Context" subwindow.